...

 Key Takeaways

 • It’s normal to feel lost in your career.
-Admitting that you’re uncertain can let you pursue growth and discovery more openly.
+Admitting that you’re uncertain and don’t have all the answers can let you pursue growth and discovery more openly.
 You may want to talk with a career transition coach for support and structure.

 • Moving forward and choosing your next step means assessing your priorities and understanding what type of support can best help you.